 It’s never too early or late to start saving money for college.
 There are many types of college savings accounts including 529 plans that are not taxed.
 You may be eligible for an Individual Development Account, which matches all savings in order to earn extra money for college.
 Discuss your options with a bank or financial institution.

 ❻ Other Resources

-Students may also use other resources to pay for college including money from parents or family.
+You may receive money from parents or family or work part-time or full-time jobs during the summer or school year.
+Some employers even offer tuition reimbursement.
 Some students may consider an apprenticeship, which helps pay for school and on-the-job training for specific trades, or the Military to help pay for college.